ST-TOMAS-Workshop/stm32u5_workshop/lpbam/handson/step1/handson.md

 </p>

 <ainfo>
 We will configure only basic peripherals to get lowest power consumption.
-If you are interested in getting debug features linke User button, UART or more advanced IOs alternate function for SRD debug, please refer to **Debug chapter**
+If you are interested in getting debug features like User button, UART or more advanced IOs alternate function for SRD debug, please refer to **Debug chapter**
 </ainfo>